`

 I was one of those lucky enough to work in the Magic Fun Wagon and I was Magical!

 There is a process in the making of a Magician, it doesn’t happen overnight and in many cases it begins in childhood.
 As a child you are a ready and willing participant in the belief that the impossible is possible and that Magic is real.
 It doesn’t take much to fool a child but from a child’s perspective Magic is not a foolish pursuit.
-No, Magic to a child is real and an absolute joy to behold.
+No, magic to a child is as real as anything and is an absolute joy to behold.

 I can still remember with clarity the first time I saw a Magician perform, it was on a TV show called The Magic Land of Allakazam with Mark Wilson.
-He performed this trick where he made something disappear in the air right in front of me.
+He performed this one trick where he made a coin disappear in the air right in front of me.
 I was dumbfounded and couldn’t believe what I had just seen.
-The only thing I could imagine was that there was this invisible box that was suspended just above his head where placed a object to make it disappear.
+The only thing I could imagine was that there was an invisible box that was suspended just above his head where placed that coin to make it disappear.

 But what happened that day that was even more amazing, I began to realize that the real world had a kink in it and I just discovered a door to wonderland.
 Nothing that was taught in school or by my parents had prepared me for this Magic thing.
 How could this possibly exist and why hadn’t anyone told me about it before now?